 The Power of Words

 Both in my language and literature teaching, I emphasize the broad extensions of language.
-Words can be instrumentalized to a number of ends, from everyday relations and art, but I also highlight its negative potential.
-A significant element of my teaching thus involves designing planned and modeled activities that transition to conversations that value student’s active and conscious use of words.
+Words can be instrumentalized to a number of ends, from everyday relations and art, but I also highlight their negative potential.
+A significant element of my teaching thus involves designing planned and modeled activities that transition to conversations that value students’ active and conscious use of words.

 Conflict and Resolution

 While cheerful activities are fundamental in my courses, I am also fond of the instructional power of conflict and debate in the classroom.
-I believe teaching French, American, or Comparative Literature not only focuses on learning about distant cultures, but also about critical issues that affect us all.
-My literature curriculum invites students to reexamine past and present economic, political, and social issues through the study of immigration, gender and sexuality, minority rights, and multiculturalism in order to consider different perspectives from dominant discourse.
+I believe teaching literature not only focuses on learning about distant or familiar cultures, but also about critical issues that affect us all.
+My literature and cultural studies curricula invites students to reexamine past and present economic, political, and social issues through the critical study of migration, gender and sexuality, minority rights, among other topics, in order to consider different perspectives from dominant discourse.

 "Danzas Indigenious" (1994) Judy Baca,